MatthieuLeNozach/nbm-demo-fork/BIOACC_DEV_IA_CONTRIBUTING.md

 If you are a developer/IA data scientist/bioaccoustician, we hope this document makes the contribution process clear and answers questions you may have.
 Don't hesitate to propose any improvement to it !

 Requirements :
-     • Download Git on your computer : https://git-scm.com/downloads
+     • Download Git on your computer : https://git-scm.com/downloads <br>
-     • Git clone the repository on your machine : git clone https://gitlab.com/nbm.challenge/nbm-nocturnal-bird-migration.git
+     • Git clone the repository on your machine : git clone https://gitlab.com/nbm.challenge/nbm-nocturnal-bird-migration.git <br>
-     • Having one code editor (such as VSCode, Atom or whatever) will help you a lot
+     • Having one code editor (such as VSCode, Atom or whatever) will help you a lot <br>
 Then follow the step :
 1. GitLab : Find/create the issue you want to work on
 2. GitLab : Create a merge request, if not done